 Valley of the Kings

-Located on the west bank of the Nile River in Luxor, the Valley of the Kings is a UNESCO World Heritage Site known for its rock-cut tombs of pharaohs and nobles from the New Kingdom period.
-Explore the intricately decorated burial chambers of famous pharaohs such as Tutankhamun, Ramses II, and Seti I, and marvel at the vivid paintings and hieroglyphs that adorn the walls.
-Visit the nearby Valley of the Queens, where the tombs of royal consorts and children are located, and learn about the burial rituals and beliefs of Ancient Egypt.
+The Valley of the Kings is located on the west bank of Nile River at Luxor and well known for the luxury rock tombs of pharaohs and noblemen from the New Kingdom period.
+Visit the splendid and elaborately decorated burial chambers of famous pharaohs like Ramses II, Seti I, and Tutankhamun along with their vivid paintings and impressive hieroglyphs.
+The Valley of the Queens is nearby, where the tombs of royal consorts and children enable you to learn about other ancient Egyptian burial beliefs and rituals.

 Abu Simbel Temples